|

 feel light and easy.
 Besides,

-Twitter is new.
+Twitter retains it newness and importance.
 Twitter is exciting.
 Twitter has a life of

 its own.
 I can't help myself.